gyorilab/mira/docs/index.md

 ##### Concept and parameter stratification

-- If you want to not stratify certain parameters or concepts in the template model, you can pass in an optional collection of parameter and concept names to the method under arguments `concepts_to_stratify` and `params_to_stratify`.
+- If you want to not stratify certain parameters or concepts in the template model, you can pass in an optional collection of concept and parameter names to the stratify method under arguments `concepts_to_stratify` and `params_to_stratify`respectively.
     - `concepts_to_stratify`: `Optional[Collection[str]]`
         - The list of concept names that will be stratified
     -  `params_to_stratify`: `Optional[Collection[str]]`